CrescentonC/mlscript/icfp24-artifact-response/response.md

 >  - what parts exist because of the setup, and what's intrinsic of the contribution? (sad given that the contribution is about eliminating intermediate representations)

 Thanks for the suggestion!
-As mentioned in the general response, we propose to make it clearer in the `README.md` file what is the core contribution of this artifact and clarify where they are located in the code base in addition to the existing explanation in the "Additional Artifact Description" section.
+As mentioned in the general response, we propose to make it clearer in the `README.md` file what the core contribution of this artifact is and clarify where they are located in the code base in addition to the existing explanations in the "Additional Artifact Description" section in README.

 >  - a handful of comments in the codebase, increasing the amount of detective work required;
 >  - many pieces of code were commented out, rather than removed or given a rationale on why it's there.